 When it comes to planning, the most important question is not one of strategy (e.g., where should we put the new firehouse?) but of shared vision: What kind of town do we want to live in?
-We believe the following statement is one most Ridgefielders would subscribe to:

 The Cass Gilbert fountain, in the early 20th century (courtesy Ridgefield Historical Society)